 National vital and vulnerable functions

-- A Flooding Policy Platform was established following the July 2021 floods in Limburg, Belgium, Germany and Luxembourg.
+- A Pluvial and River Flooding Policy Platform was established following the July 2021 floods in Limburg, Belgium, Germany and Luxembourg.
 The Policy Platform’s first advisory report states, for example, that the underlying principles for stress tests should be standardised.
-The Ministry of Infrastructure and Water Management has now started work on that process.
+The Association of Netherlands Municipalities and the Ministry of Infrastructure and Water Management have now started work on that process.

 - In early 2022, a survey was completed of the progress of the work in the regions.
-This took the form of interviews with area coordinators and leaders of the working regions conducted by the Climate-Resilient Together Platform.
-It emerged that the largest challenges in the field of spatial adaptation are the capacity required for the steps to be taken and for the implementation of concrete projects.
+This took the form of interviews with area coordinators and leaders of the working regions conducted by DPRA in collaboration with the Climate-Resilient Together Platform.
+It emerged that the largest challenges in the field of spatial adaptation are related to the capacity needed for the steps to be taken and for the implementation of concrete projects.

 Work will continue in the years ahead on the implementation of the Delta Decision for Spatial Adaptation.
 The approach is described in the Delta Plan for Spatial Adaptation.